johnbrumley/desma158/project-3.md

 What is a game engine?
 Project 3 is about considering the potential for games, systems, and other digital objects to act as generative engines for ideas, experiences, arguments, perspectives, subversions, meditations, and everything in between.

 So far in this class, you've been learning to build projects using the Unity game engine.
-For this project, you will explore both Unity and other forms of game engines to build a meta-game, that is, something which is aware of games, sampling from or even built upon existing games, but also consciously outside of its referent.
+For project 3, you will explore other aspects of what a game engine can do.
+These can be techniques for creating games, focusing on aspects of gameplay and interaction outside of the game engine, or even remixing existing games.

 > Prepositions are to parts of speech as _metagames_ are to games.
 A signifier for everything occurring before, after, between, and during games as well as everything located in, on, around, and beyond games, the metagame anchors the game in time and space.